|

 We spent the next few days in the Uluru area, driving back and forth between

+the Nat Park and campsite for an inexplicable number of times.
 There was a split in the ranks, and we all seemed to be on seperate time

+scales.
+Veronique was by now not even speaking to me?
 We had planned to get up and see the sunrise the next day, but only Shaz

 and I went.
 It was still cloudy, but it was fun watching the old frenchies shouting at anyone who parked there car on the